ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

   place to describe key deliverables and associated milestones you expect to accomplish, with approximately when they will be achieved.
-- **Collaborator Responsibilities:** Additional responsibilities outside the statement of work can go here, like who brings the donuts :).
+- **Collaborator Responsibilities:** Additional responsibilities outside the statement of work can go here, like who will complete periodic stakeholder updates and funder reports, or who brings the donuts to the team meetings. :)
 - **Project Deliverables:** What is the final product of the project?
 This could be a publication, website, piece of software, infographic, or something else entirely.